Esri/arcgis-runtime-samples-android/java/arcgis-tiledlayer-url/README.md

 # ArcGIS Tiled Layer URL
-This sample demonstrates how to load an ArcGIS Tiled Layer from a URL.
+Load an ArcGIS Tiled Layer from a URL.

 ![Tiled Layer from URL App](arcgis-tiledlayer-url.png)